pliantmeerkat/CV/README.md

 - Experience of planning sessions, creating tasks/ tickets and distributing tasks efficiently
 - Achieving all this in a safe and feedback intensive environment, allowing mistakes to be made and key lessons learned as a result.

-#### Experienced skier and mountaineer:
+#### Experienced skier and mountaineer

 - Staying calm is essential, as even the slightest lapse in concentration can at times result in potentially life threatening consequences.
 - Maintaining efficient coordination: relaying important information (snow condition, crevasse locations, cornices etc.), setting pitches/ belays, walking alpine style.
 - Several years of climbing instruction volunteering in my late teens.
 - Staying patient when things go wrong, and making sensible and well informed decisions, such as turning back when weather conditions become problematic.
 - Taking on feedback and learning on the job: much of my current knowledge was gained by embarking on trips with experienced individuals/ guides, where I have been able learn key mountain skills in a safe and secure environment.

 ## Education

-#### Makers Academy (Jul-Sept 2018)
+### Makers Academy (Jul-Sept 2018)

 - **Curious and passionate about code:** Not only have I completed the Makers curriculum, but I have worked on numerous projects, Jnote, JcBank etc, alongside these.
 Many of these have proved extremely challenging, requiring learning of new frameworks or even languages, but the experience of working/ adapting to new technologies is one that I have began to rather enjoy.
 - **Fast, independent learner:** Simply glancing through the projects listed above and/or those found on [my Github](https://github.com/pliantmeerkat/) clearly shows this. not only has my code become simpler, more Dry and better optimised, but perhaps most importantly readabilty is significantly improved.